 These are the laws that now define the rules — and more importantly, define what’s off-limits for New Jersey sweepstakes players like you:

-Law | What it does | Why it blocks sweeps |
+| Law | What it does | Why it blocks sweeps |

-A5447 (2025) | Bans the whole dual-currency model — even if you didn’t pay, even if there’s a mail-in option. | If gameplay + virtual coins = real-world prizes, the site’s gone.
+| A5447 (2025) | Bans the whole dual-currency model (even without payment or mail-in option involved). | If gameplay + virtual coins = real-world prizes, the site’s gone.
 It’s the law that ended everything. |

-N.J.S.A.
-2C:37-1 | Defines gambling as risking anything for a prize when chance is involved.
-Doesn’t have to be cash. | Makes it crystal clear: prize-based games = gambling.
+| N.J.S.A.
+2C:37-1 | Defines gambling as risking anything for a prize when chance is involved (doesn’t have to be cash.) | Makes it crystal clear: prize-based games = gambling.
 Without a license, that’s a crime. |

-Casino Control Act | Requires any prize-giving gambling to be licensed and tied to a legit NJ operator. | Sweeps sites don’t qualify for a license — so they can’t operate here.
-At all. |
+| Casino Control Act | Requires any prize-giving gambling to be licensed + tied to a legit NJ operator. | Sweeps sites don’t qualify for a license, so so they can’t operate here. |

-Consumer Fraud Act | Targets platforms with shady terms, unclear odds, or sketchy prize rules. | Even if the gameplay seems fine, if the promo’s misleading, the site’s still in hot water. |
+| Consumer Fraud Act | Targets platforms with shady terms, unclear odds, sketchy prize rules. | Even if the gameplay seems fine, if the promo’s misleading, the site’s still in hot water. |

-If you’ve played on sites like Chumba, LuckyLand, or McLuck, you probably know the model: two kinds of coins — one for spinning, the other (Sweeps Coins, or SC) for winning real cash.
-It’s been around for years and, until now, operated in a bit of a gray area.
+There are 2 kind of coins, one for spinning, the other (Sweeps Coins, or SC) for winning real cash.
+It’s been around for quite some years and, until recently, operated in a gray area.

 And yes, even if the platform says “No purchase necessary” or offers a free-entry option, that doesn’t matter anymore.
 If coins can be converted into real money or gift cards, it’s now considered unlawful gambling in New Jersey.